Malet coup of 1812

 The Malet coup of 1812 was an attempted coup d'état in Paris, France, aimed at removing Napoleon I, then campaigning in Russia, from power.
-The coup was engineered by Republican general Claude François de Malet, who had spent time in prison because of his opposition to Napoleon.
-The coup failed, and the leading conspirators were executed.
+The coup was engineered by Republican general Claude François de Malet, a republican who had consistently opposed Napoleon.

-The Malet conspiracy
+Malet used forged documents to convince French National Guard officers in Paris that Napoleon had died, enabling him to take control of elements of the guard and use them to arrest various government ministers.
+However, when Malet attempted to take control of the Paris garrison, an officer recognised the documents as fakes and arrested him.

+After Malet's arrest, the coup collapsed, and the leading conspirators were executed.

+Malet's opposition to Napoleon

 Claude François de Malet was born in 1754.
 He distinguished himself in the French Revolutionary Wars and slowly became disenchanted with Napoleon Bonaparte.
 Malet opposed the Corsican general's rise to the position of First Consul.
 Malet, by 1804 a brigadier general, resigned his commission after Napoleon was crowned Emperor of the French.

 After his resignation, Malet was made governor of Pavia, then of Rome, both of which were under French control.
 After Napoleon's stepson, Eugène de Beauharnais, Viceroy of Italy accused Malet of conspiring against Napoleon, he was removed from his position and imprisoned in France.
-In 1812, Malet was allowed to retire to a sanatorium, upon the request of his wife.
+Malet was permitted to retire to a sanatorium in 1812, at the request of his wife.

+The conspiracy

 While at the sanatorium, Malet met with several agents of the House of Bourbon, who were working to replace the First Empire with a restored monarchy.
 Despite these connections, Malet appears to have had strong republican, rather than royalist, leanings.
 At the sanatorium he began to plan a coup to overthrow the emperor.
 Napoleon was absent from France in 1812, commanding his troops in the invasion of Russia, providing Malet with an ideal opportunity to strike.
 With several others, he crafted detailed plans for a seizure of power, which was scheduled for late October.
 Malet and his co-conspirators planned a provisional government to be installed after the coup.
 Lazare Carnot was to be appointed interim president.